Social Sciences and Public Administration

 The Forensic Investigation program emphasizes problem-based learning.
 The curriculum covers theory and best practices, and then immerses students in real-world scenarios allowing them to discover the tools needed to solve the problem.
 WVU Tech’s program creates a forensic generalist with an extraordinarily wide breadth of knowledge and honed skills of critical inquiry.

 The psychology curriculum at WVU Tech is designed to produce students who have a broad understanding of both basic and applied psychology, particularly in the areas of learning and behavior, and who have the knowledge and skills necessary to utilize their coursework with excellence in a variety of employment settings.
-For students interested in working with clients and patients who need behavior analysis forms of therapy, the WVU Tech psychology program offers coursework consistent with the requirements set forth by the Behavior Analysts Certification Board.

 All of the majors offered in the Department of Social Sciences & Public Administration are applied in nature, however; they include a strong background in the areas of sociology, political science, and economics.
 The majors are structured in such a way as to allow the student to obtain a minor in one or more of these areas.